civol/HDLRuby/tuto/tutorial_sw.md

  * The wires are abstractions of physical wires or sets of wires that transmit data to the hardware component they are connected to.
 A wire cannot hold a value: if a component drives a value to a wire, this wire takes this value, and it will last as soon as this drive stops.

  * The storage components are abstractions of registers or memories that can hold values.
 Depending on how they are described, the value they hold can be changed on specific events like the rising edge of a clock.
-Hence, the storages component are closer to the software variable than the wires are.
+Hence, the storage components are closer to the software variable than the wires are.

 With HDL like Verilog HDL, there is a real distinction between wires and storage components.
 However, with other HDL like VHDL, or here with HDLRuby, both are abstracted by a single concept: the signal.
 Specifically, when a signal is only driven on a given event, it becomes a storage element, otherwise, it will remain a wire.